scotcoin/czarparty/README.md

 and *get* some quantity of some other asset in return.
 No distinction is drawn between a ‘buy order’ and a ‘sell order’.
 The assets being given are escrowed away immediately upon the order being parsed.
-That is, if someone wants to give 1 XCP for 2 BTC, then as soon as he publishes that order, his balance of XCP is reduced by one.
+That is, if someone wants to give 1 XZR for 2 CZR, then as soon as he publishes that order, his balance of XZR is reduced by one.

 When an order is seen in the blockchain, the protocol attempts to match it, deterministically, with another open order previously seen.
 Two matched orders are called a ‘order match’.
-If either of a order match’s constituent orders involve Bitcoin, then the order match is assigned the status ‘pending’ until the necessary BTCPay transaction is published.
+If either of a order match’s constituent orders involve Czarcoin, then the order match is assigned the status ‘pending’ until the necessary CZRPay transaction is published.
 Otherwise, the trade is completed immediately, with the protocol itself assigning the participating addresses their new balances.

 All orders are *limit orders*: an asking price is specified in the ratio of how much of one would like to get and give; an order is matched to the open order with the best price below the limit, and the order match is made at *that* price.
-That is, if there is one open order to sell at .11 XCP/ASST, another at .12 XCP/ASST, and another at .145 XCP/BTC, then a new order to buy at .14 XCP/ASST will be matched to the first sell order first, and the XCP and BTC will be traded at a price of .11 XCP/ASST, and then if any are left, they’ll be sold at .12 XCP/ASST.
+That is, if there is one open order to sell at .11 XZR/ASST, another at .12 XZR/ASST, and another at .145 XZR/CZR, then a new order to buy at .14 XZR/ASST will be matched to the first sell order first, and the XZR and CZR will be traded at a price of .11 XZR/ASST, and then if any are left, they’ll be sold at .12 XZR/ASST.
 If two existing orders have the same price, then the one made earlier will match first.

 All orders allow for partial execution; there are no all‐or‐none orders.
-If, in the previous example, the party buying the bitcoins wanted to buy more than the first sell offer had available, then the rest of the buy order would be filled by the latter existing order.
+If, in the previous example, the party buying the czarcoins wanted to buy more than the first sell offer had available, then the rest of the buy order would be filled by the latter existing order.
 After all possible order matches are made, the current (buy) order is listed as an open order itself.
 If there exist multiple